19 Useful Things to Know Before Visiting Cape Town

 There’s no point converting loads of cash to rand before you arrive, or withdrawing a ton once you’re in the country.

-You can pay for almost everything here on a credit or debit card, so my advice to you would be to get a card with no fees, such as a Monzo, and use that wherever possible.
+You can pay for almost everything here on a credit or debit card, so my advice to you would be to get a card with no fees and use that wherever possible.
 Apple and Google pay are accepted everywhere too!
+However, lots of places don’t accept cash anymore.

 And if you’re visiting during the winter, a thicker jacket or light coat will be necessary.
-A super warm UK winter coat will not, however, as the temperature rarely drops below 10°C in Cape Town.
+The temperature rarely drops below 10°C in Cape Town, so it’s hardly freezing, but you’ll definitely need something!

 Given Cape Town’s reputation as a very dangerous city, I can understand why you might have qualms about using Uber here, but it’s perfectly safe.
 It’s my main way of getting around the city and I’ve taken countless Ubers late at night, alone, and been fine.
 Uber drivers are usually really friendly and I don’t know anyone who’s had an incident with an Uber.